Graduate Teaching Associate Program

 - A baccalaureate degree in Communication Studies or a related field.

 - Successfully completed college-level courses in rhetoric, argumentation, and/or public speaking.
-For Forensics GTAs, experience with debate and/or forensics is required.

 - Awareness of and sensitivity to the educational goals of a multicultural population; interest in teaching students with non-traditional and/or ethnically diverse backgrounds.

 - COMM GTAs are assigned to teach one section of COMM 20, Public Speaking.
 These sections meet in person or synchronously via Zoom for 2.5 hours per week.
+For this, GTAs are compensated for the 8 hours per week that are required to successfully prepare for, teach, and assess their courses.

 - As instructors of record, GTAs must follow departmental and university teaching policies and procedures, such as submitting a syllabus conforming to the SJSU accessible syllabus template; participating in GE assessment; holding regular office hours; providing feedback to students in a prompt manner; etc. For more information on current teaching policies visit the SJSU Academic Senate university policies webpage.